310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars.md

 ## Chapter 1

 {% note narration %}
-**Chapter TL Note:** The chapter title “birthplace of stars” is written in hiragana only, so I've written the title in lowercase letters, similar to how Kanata's speech quirk (speaks in hiragana only) is written in my translations.
+**Chapter TL Note:** The chapter title “birthplace of stars” is written in hiragana only, so I’ve written the title in lowercase letters, similar to how Kanata’s speech quirk (speaks in hiragana only) is written in my translations.
 {% endnote %}

 {% img /img/es/eventstory/stellamaris/p2_1.jpg %}